amadeuio/fruits-store/README.md

 #### 1. `Fruit` Object

 Represents each fruit in the store.
-All fruit objects are stored in a `fruits` array.
+All fruit objects are stored in a n`fruits` array.
 Example:

 ```javascript
 {